jackrobertscott/forge-181201/README.md

 |:---:|:---:|:---:|
 | ![Forge Screenshot](https://uploads-ssl.webflow.com/5be925d4130794d6c2052d79/5c133ce8d3261ab085c37be4_Main%20Bundle%20Snippets%20Menu.png) | ![Forge Screenshot](https://uploads-ssl.webflow.com/5be925d4130794d6c2052d79/5c133ce7ae722d326f9d7e37_Main%20Bundle%20Snippets%20Inserting.png) | ![Forge Screenshot](https://uploads-ssl.webflow.com/5be925d4130794d6c2052d79/5c133ce8ae722dd2099d7e38_Edit%20Snippet.png) |

+## Overview

+Forge is a tool designed to aid 🏥 developers with basic development tasks such as creating and finding code snippets.
+While designing Forge, we wanted to address the following difficulties faced when you only use a code editor while developing:

+1. 🤔 Snippet shortcuts are hard to remember e.g. `rccp` or `conc`.
+2. 😧 Creating custom snippets is really hard (usually you need to create an entire JSON page).
+3. 😠 Settings don't save across your computers.
+4. 🤭 You can't preview a snippet before you start using it.
+5. 😳 You can't search snippets by keywords.

+Forge was designed to overcome these issues by providing a developer tool which complements your code editor.
+While coding in your editor, you can press `CmdOrCtrl+Shift+D` to toggle the Forge app to pop above your editor allowing you to select use a snippet.

 ## Technologies

 The Forge repository is a testing ground for a new sort of application design architecture.
+We have made Forge open source so that you can preview how we use and built this application using the lastest in app development technologies.

 ### Desktop